By Steve Lawn, Senior Consultant

 With ransomware everywhere, how do you protect yourself and your organization against this threat?
 Since there’s no silver bullet to protect against ransomware, a combination of end user security awareness training, proper implementation of security products, and incident response readiness can generally help defend against ransomware and malware attacks.

-- Security awareness training is an ongoing process, not a one-time event.
+- Cyber Security Awareness Training is an ongoing process, not a one-time event.
 A comprehensive campaign of training classes, detailed e-mails about top threats, and printed literature strategically placed around the office should be developed and deployed on a regular basis.
+Strengthen your cyber awareness program.

 - A “Defense in Depth” strategy should be strongly considered when deciding on security software and architecture.
 As illustrated by the different types of ransomware and the multiple methods for infiltration, there is no one control that will protect systems.
 A multi-layered approach provides a variety of protection to help stop infections.
 Consider the following: